Redox: Oxidants

-Reducers
+Reductants

 Substances that have the ability to reduce other substances (cause them to gain electrons) are said to be reductive or reducing and are known as reducing agents, reductants, or reducers.
-The reductant (reducing agent) transfers electrons to another substance and is thus itself oxidized.
-And, because it donates electrons, the reducing agent is also called an electron donor.
+The reductant transfers electrons to another substance and is thus itself oxidized.
+Because it donates electrons, the reducing agent is also called an electron donor.
 Electron donors can also form charge transfer complexes with electron acceptors.
 The word reduction originally referred to the loss in weight upon heating a metallic ore such as a metal oxide to extract the metal.
 In other words, ore was "reduced" to metal.
 Antoine Lavoisier demonstrated that this loss of weight was due to the loss of oxygen as a gas.
 Later, scientists realized that the metal atom gains electrons in this process.
 The meaning of reduction then became generalized to include all processes involving a gain of electrons.
 Reducing equivalent refers to chemical species which transfer the equivalent of one electron in redox reactions.
 The term is common in biochemistry.
-A reducing equivalent can be an electron, a hydrogen atom, as a hydride ion.
+A reducing equivalent can be an electron or a hydrogen atom as a hydride ion.

 Reductants in chemistry are very diverse.
 Electropositive elemental metals, such as lithium, sodium, magnesium, iron, zinc, and aluminium, are good reducing agents.
-These metals donate or give away electrons relatively readily.
-They transfer electrons.
+These metals donate electrons relatively readily.

 Hydride transfer reagents, such as NaBH4 and LiAlH4, reduce by atom transfer: they transfer the equivalent of hydride or H−.
-These reagents widely used in the reduction of carbonyl compounds to alcohols.
+These reagents are widely used in the reduction of carbonyl compounds to alcohols.
 A related method of reduction involves the use of hydrogen gas (H2) as sources of H atoms.

-Electronation and deelectronation
+Electronation and de-electronation

-The electrochemist John Bockris proposed the words electronation and deelectronation to describe reduction and oxidation processes, respectively, when they occur at electrodes.
+The electrochemist John Bockris proposed the words electronation and de-electronation to describe reduction and oxidation processes, respectively, when they occur at electrodes.
 These words are analogous to protonation and deprotonation.
-They have not been widely adopted by chemists worldwide, although IUPAC has recognized the term electronation.
+IUPAC has recognized the terms electronation and de-electronation.

 Rates, mechanisms, and energies

 Redox reactions can occur slowly, as in the formation of rust, or rapidly, as in the case of burning fuel.
 Electron transfer reactions are generally fast, occurring within the time of mixing.

 The mechanisms of atom-transfer reactions are highly variable because many kinds of atoms can be transferred.
-Such reactions can also be quite complex, i.e. involve many steps.
+Such reactions can also be quite complex, involving many steps.
 The mechanisms of electron-transfer reactions occur by two distinct pathways, inner sphere electron transfer and outer sphere electron transfer.

-Analysis of bond energies and ionization energies in water allow calculation of the thermodynamic aspects of redox reactions.
+Analysis of bond energies and ionization energies in water allows calculation of the thermodynamic aspects of redox reactions.